 Bakuchiol And Babchi Oil Are Not The Same.
 Buyer Beware!

 There is only one manufacturer of cosmetic-grade bakuchiol.
 Babchi oil, psoralea corylifolia seed extract and oil-infusions made from babchi seeds are not the same as bakuchiol – nor are they safe for your skin.
 Pure bakuchiol is obtained through a monomolecular extraction of babchi seeds, where only one molecule is extracted, creating bakuchiol with over 99% purity.
 It must be purified to remove photo-toxic phytocompounds to make it safe for skincare application.
-This pure form of bakuchiol is used in clinical studies to demonstrate its skin benefits, not the dubious extracts listed above.
+This pure form is used in clinical studies to demonstrate its skin benefits, not the dubious extracts listed above.

 However, a quick google search will show you that there are all sorts of products using ineffective extracts being sold as “bakuchiol” and DIY blogs telling you how to create your own.
 This is not safe for you or your skin and it surely will not have the same positive effect as pure bakuchiol.

 Sytheon, the manufacturer of real bakuchiol, released a study that evaluated the bakuchiol content of 9 commercial skincare products on the market.
 It revealed that a product containing psoralea corylifolia seed extract does not have enough bakuchiol for it to have any skin benefits.
 Furthermore, these non-purified extracts are “undefined materials with high levels of photosensitizers unsuitable for cosmetic purpose”.
 Not something you want in your skincare.
 The study can be found here.

 1% Is The Maximum Recommended.
 More Is Not Better.

 Speaking of safety, the maximum recommended percentage of bakuchiol in a facial care product is 1%, a standard set by the manufacturer.